FlexYourBrain/Defold_Animation3D_Guide/README.md

 ![](/docs/ani_Model.png)

-The model is now setup for animation and you can add this model to a collection and in a script play the animation using ` model.play_anim() ` api can be found: [Model API:](https://defold.com/ref/beta/model/)
+The model is now setup for animation and you can add this model to a collection.
+The animation can be played using ` model.play_anim() ` api can be found here: [Model API](https://defold.com/ref/beta/model/)

 ------

-I created a sample project showing how its all setup and included the blender file found in the `docs/_Blender` folder.
+I created a sample project showing how its all setup and included the blender file which can be found in the `docs/_Blender` folder.

 [GITHUB PROJECT](https://github.com/FlexYourBrain/Defold_Animation3D_Guide)